cncf/mentoring/communitybridge/README.md

 Mentors are responsible for selecting and matching mentees to their projects.

 Mentee candidates are required to provide cover letters (Statement of Purpose) while applying, so mentors may review them.
 In addition, mentors may also interview the candidates to understand their level of qualification before making the final decision.

+Please note that you'll be asked to provide the Statement of Purpose letter after the mentor's selection.
+Please be patient.

 ### Participating projects: